andrewcooke/choochoo/README.md

 * A FIT reader to import new data.

-* Algorithms to derive new statistics from the data.
+* Algorithms to derive new statistics from the data (using Pandas for efficiency).

 * Pipelines to apply the algorithms to new data on import.